-The Holy Spirit is the soul of the Church.
 The feast of Pentecost is an annual invitation to the Church to look into itself and discover its soul.
 It is tempted, like all of us, to keep looking the other way.

 An authentic Irish meal cooked by the “Knights” and their better halves to raise money for 2 charities.
 Mary’s Meals – a charity that combines giving meals to school children in Africa, with their attendance at school which costs £12.50 per pupil for the whole academic year.
 The second is CAFOD, a world-wide organisation that you all know of through Church.

 Please come and and support this event and bring your families.